Overv/Open.GL/content/drawing.md

 		gl_Position = vec4(position, 0.0, 1.0);
 	}

 The `#version` preprocessor directive is used to indicate that the code that follows is GLSL 1.50 code.
 Next, we specify that there is only one attribute, the position.
 Apart from the regular C types, GLSL has built-in vector and matrix types indentified by `vec*` and `mat*` identifiers.
 The type of the values within these constructs is always a `float`.
-The number after `vec` specifies the amount of components (x, y, z, w) and the number after `mat` specifies the amount of rows /columns.
+The number after `vec` specifies the number of components (x, y, z, w) and the number after `mat` specifies the number of rows /columns.
 Since the position attribute consists of only an X and Y coordinate, `vec2` is perfect.

 > You can be quite creative when working with these vertex types.
 In the example above a shortcut was used to set the first two components of the `vec4` to those of `vec2`.
 These two lines are equal:
 >